Syndecan

-Syndecans are single transmembrane domain proteins that are thought to act as coreceptors, especially for G protein-coupled receptors.
+Syndecans are single-pass membrane proteins that are thought to act as co-receptors, especially for G protein-coupled receptors.
 More specifically, these core proteins carry three to five heparan sulfate and chondroitin sulfate chains, i.e. they are proteoglycans, which allow for interaction with a large variety of ligands including fibroblast growth factors, vascular endothelial growth factor, transforming growth factor-beta, fibronectin and antithrombin-1.
 Interactions between fibronectin and some syndecans can be modulated by the extracellular matrix protein tenascin C.